 Anyway, slowly the concept took shape.
 Then the thought was, "How to roll it out", that was the next challenge.
 How to make a "new downtown hospital" appear as if it was something that was happening in "real time"... a process that; 1) had community input, 2) solved real issues, 3) eliminates blight, 4) builds new infrastructure, 5) brings the AUD parking, and 6) creates jobs, new jobs...

 Then our leaders would start the talk about, "Hey, there's money for a new hospital" and the hospital CEO would "whisper it" at a hospital fundraiser.
-Then the search for the ideal spot for a new hospital location.
-Yup, could this be how it all got started?
+And presto, the money appears, "The prospect of $300 million in state funding has pulled the dream of a new Utica-area hospital into the realm of reality.".
+Then the search for the ideal spot for a new hospital location, where we hear this, “

 Nothing to do with actual and immediate healthcare solutions and improving the assets we have now.
 No, it was just getting Utica's hands on Albany's money.
 Now today it's become a battle between and "Yes" and "No" on a downtown hospital location.
 Just think of all the wasted hours, weeks and years...